 How Does Pressure Guard Pass Work?

 Pressure guard passes, such as the stack pass, can help you break and pass someone’s guard by applying unsupportable and uncomfortable pressure.
-So, By utilizing a stacking passing technique, you will put your opponent in a vulnerable position which makes it easy to pass to the side control positions or take the back, etc.
+So, By utilizing a stacking passing technique, you will put your opponent in a vulnerable position, making it easy to pass to the side control positions or take the back, etc.